David-Seis/SecureYourAzureData/SQLSecurity/01 - SecurityLandscape.md

 - Integrated Authentication
 SQL Server can also use <a href="https://docs.microsoft.com/en-us/sql/linux/sql-server-linux-ad-auth-understanding?view=sql-server-ver16">Active Directory to allow access to database objects</a>.
 SQL Server also allows for "Contained" databases, where the Database Users are not mapped to an Instance Logon.
 You will explore these options in the Modules that follow.
-Microsoft Azure SQL DB allows SQL Server authenticated users, as well as Azure Active Directory authentication, in addition to Role-Base Access Conrol (RBAC) and also <a href="https://docs.microsoft.com/en-us/sql/relational-databases/security/contained-database-users-making-your-database-portable?view=azuresqldb-current">Contained users (a best-practice)</a> which you will learn more about shortly.
+Microsoft Azure SQL Database allows SQL Server authenticated users, as well as Azure Active Directory authentication, in addition to Role-Base Access Conrol (RBAC) and also <a href="https://docs.microsoft.com/en-us/sql/relational-databases/security/contained-database-users-making-your-database-portable?view=azuresqldb-current">Contained users (a best-practice)</a> which you will learn more about shortly.

 - Certificate and other non-user methods of Authentication Certificates are not used to log in to a SQL Server Instance or Database, <a href="https://docs.microsoft.com/en-us/sql/relational-databases/security/sql-server-certificates-and-asymmetric-keys?view=sql-server-ver16">but are used to help secure connections, for database mirroring connections, to sign packages and other objects, or to encrypt data and connections</a>.